AgentO3/the-golang-effect/presentation.md

 - Think deeply about your tools and processes
 - Apply "Kaizen" to your organization
 - Use the Job DSL
-- Go is pretty awesome
+- Go is our go to language
 - Things would be much different without it

 !